apache/www-site/content/foundation/voting.md

 Generally the community
-will cancel the release vote if anyone identifies serious problems, but in most cases the ultimate decision lies with the individual serving as release manager (RM).
+will cancel the release vote if anyone identifies serious problems, but in most cases the ultimate decision lies with the individual serving as release manager.
 The specifics of the process may vary from project to project, but the 'minimum quorum of three +1 votes' rule is universal.

-Note that there is [no implicit +1](#no-implicit-1) from the RM.
+Note that there is no implicit +1 from the release manager, or from anyone in any ASF vote.
+Only explicit votes are valid.
-The RM can vote on package releases as well.
+The release manager can vote on package releases as well and is encouraged to cast a vote.

 ## Vetoes  {#Veto}